Boye Skistad

-Boye Skistad (born 4 March 1948) is a retired Norwegian football midfielder and later manager.
+Boye Skistad (born 4 March 1948) is a Norwegian retired football player and manager who played as a midfielder.
 He spent his entire career in Mjøndalen, except for one mediocre season in SK Brann.
 He also managed Mjøndalen, guiding the team to the 1992 Eliteserien.
 Skistad represented Norway as an U19, U21 and senior international.
 He was a twin brother of Brede Skistad.